latgarf/bh/README.md

 ## ISSUES

-Error handling needs to be implemented for the cases when the user specifies expiry earlier than current time.
+Error handling needs to be implemented for the cases when the user specifies expiry earlier than now.

 ##	ArchLinux Install